 Got a gap where the window moves?
 Use weatherstripping instead, either fitting it where there is none or replacing old weatherstripping.

-Hanging insulating curtains at the window can also help with insulation.
-This can be a solution you use after caulking and/or weatherstripping, and combined with the use of window film or bubble wrap.
+Hanging insulating curtains over your windows can also help with insulation.
+This can be a solution you use after caulking and/or weatherstripping and combined with window film or bubble wrap.

 Pay attention to the size of the curtains.
-They should be floor length, and of sufficient width, too.
-‘Make sure that the curtain rods are positioned so the curtains cover window frames fully,’ says Karen Condor, home energy expert with US Insurance Agents (opens in new tab).
+They should be floor length and wide enough, too.
+"Make sure that the curtain rods are positioned so the curtains cover window frames fully," says Karen Condor, home energy expert with US Insurance Agents.

 How can I insulate windows cheaply?

 It’s very easy to insulate all types of windows cheaply.
-Whether you use plastic in the form of window film, or bubble wrap, you can insulate windows in winter for a very low outlay plus just a little of your time.
+Whether you use plastic in the form of window film or bubble wrap, you can insulate windows in winter for a very low cost plus just a little bit of your time.

-You might also need to caulk any gaps, plus add weatherstripping to the windows, but, again, these are low budget solutions and speedy ways to fix drafty windows.
+You might also need to caulk any gaps and add weatherstripping to the windows, but, again, these are low-budget solutions and speedy ways to fix drafty windows.

-Curtains with a thermal lining can be found at low cost.
-However, you may want to have custom drapes with a thermal lining made for you window – in which case, the price will rise according to the curtain fabric selected and the labor involved in making curtains of the right size for the window.
+Curtains with a thermal lining can be found at a lower cost.
+However, you may want to have custom drapes with a thermal lining made for your window; in which case, the price will rise according to the curtain fabric selected and the labor involved in making curtains of the right size for the window.

 How do I insulate my windows for winter?

-When heating season arrives there are two main ways to help your home stay warmer.
+When the chilly season arrives there are two main ways to help your home stay warmer.
 To insulate windows in winter, you can put a stop to cold drafts and keep the warm air in your home with heat-shrink window film.

 If you don’t mind obscuring the view somewhat, bubble wrap, as mentioned, is an alternative that can keep a room cozier.
 And it will still let the light through.
 The bubble wrap boosts a single glazed window’s resistance to heat flow — its R-value — cutting the heat loss.

-Check your windows for gaps, too, and fill any, and hang curtains with a thermal lining as well.
+Check your windows for gaps, and if you find any, fill them in ASAP.
+Then hang curtains with a thermal lining and you'll be all set.